How To Change Location In Discord

 However, while it is possible to do, it’s not always very clear exactly how you can go about manually changing your server location in Discord.

 Don’t worry, though.
 If you’re not sure how to change your location in Discord, we’re going to show you how you can switch it up in just a couple of steps.
-If you’re new to Discord or you’re still learning we have more tutorials for you here.

 How to Change Region on Discord